Young Energy Professional of the Year Award

 2. Submit your completed entry form to Francesca Ferarri at e: firstname.lastname@example.org.

-3. If your entry is shortlisted you will be required to deliver a presentation in front of the judges at the judging panel held in London the week commencing 24 July 2017 (in person or via Skype).
+3. If your entry is shortlisted you will be required to deliver a presentation in front of the judges at the judging panel held in London on 31 August 2017 (in person or via Skype).
 Please save these dates in your diary to ensure that you are able to participate in the next round of judging.
-You will be notified of whether you have been shortlisted and are required to present to the judging panel at the start of July.
+You will be notified of whether you have been shortlisted and are required to present to the judging panel at the end of July.

 If you are a contractor and you are submitting an entry relating to a project you undertook for a client, please ensure you receive full approval from your client to enter the project to the competition.